DMCV-SJTU/Make-it-3D-Jittor/README.md

 ```
 python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 135 225 --iters 10000 --backbone vanilla --text ${PROMPT}
 ```
-We have proposed the example fold in the fold ```result```, you can run the following command for a quick start:
+We have proposed the example fold in the fold ```results```, you can run the following command for a quick start:
 ```
 python main.py --workspace teddy --ref_path demo/teddy.png --phi_range 135 225 --iters 10000 --backbone vanilla --text "a teddy bear"
 ```